-I am currently writing a dissertation on a group of migrant laborers from rural Japan who started working as pearl shell divers along the northern coasts of Australia from the late nineteenth century onward.
-This dissertation posits the shell diver, the pearl oyster, and the ocean (among many others) as equally important nodes in the network of historical actors that forms the fabric of any historical narrative.
-My master’s dissertation, which was awarded the Ivan Morris Memorial Prize from the British Association for Japanese Studies, brought to light new materials on a neglected thinker in Japanese intellectual history from the depths of the colonial archives of the Dutch East Indies.
-All together, my studies straddle across the vast area known as the Pacific Basin and various categories of history writing.
+I am currently conducting research on transnational networks of pearl-shell divers who, shortly after the opening of Japan in the nineteenth century, started seeking shellfish along the coasts of the Australian continent, the Dutch East Indies, and German (and later, British) New Guinea.
+My undergraduate work, which was awarded the Ivan Morris Memorial Prize from the British Association for Japanese Studies, brought to light new materials on an influential but neglected Buddhist intellectual from the depths of the colonial archives of the Dutch East Indies.
+Altogether, my studies straddle across a vast geographical area including Japan and the Indo-Pacific, as well as various categories of history writing.
 Among them I include the cultural, environmental, intellectual, diasporic, and, perhaps most notably, transnational history of modern Japan.
-I am interested in utilizing experimental forms of representation that may assist in mapping marginal epistemologies, documenting migrant experiences, and understanding the role of nonhuman actors in history.

 My intellectual interests are guided by the rather haphazard process of identity formation and language acquisition that I went through as a child.
 I grew up in Australia and the Netherlands, as part of different diasporic communities of Minahasa and Chinese Indonesians, and regularly frequented Jakarta and North Sulawesi.
 I had to abandon the first language I started learning, Bahasa Indonesia, at a young age, and successively took up English, and then Dutch, before starting primary school.
 I never acquired a lasting sense of belonging to a place or culture, and as a result, perhaps, I have come to view the margins as a useful starting point to think about the world.